Skip to main content

 Social Innovation Accelerator in Collaboration with Accenture

-The Accelerator is a rigorous, nine-month-long program designed to test the assumptions of our fellows, shape their goals and empower them to complete key milestones.
-The program provides social entrepreneurs with critical resources—including funding, professional mentorship and powerful community connections—to scale their ventures and grow their impact.
-The program culminates at The Pitch, where finalists compete live on stage for additional seed funding.
+The Accelerator is a rigorous, nine-month program that pushes social entrepreneurs to refine their business plans, shape their goals and complete key milestones.
+The program provides participants with critical resources—including funding, professional mentorship and powerful community connections—to scale their ventures and grow their impact.
+The program culminates at The Pitch, powered by PNC and Amazon, an exciting, one-of-a-kind competition where finalists compete live on stage for hundreds of thousands of dollars in prizes and the title of Social Innovator of the Year.

 served by Accelerator alumni